geoffleyland/luatrace/README.md

 ## 4. Issues

-+ It's really slow
++ It's _really_ slow
-+ It doesn't work with LuaJIT yet because I haven't worked out how to handle tail calls with LuaJIT
++ Tracing is overcomplicated and has to check the stack depth too frequently
++ Profiling is very complicated when there's a lot on one line (one line functions)
 + Times probably aren't accurate because of the time spent getting between user code and the hooks
 + There aren't many back-ends

-+ I haven't done any work on the timing errors (ie how much "hook time" is recorded as execution time)
+## 5. Wishlist

++ More of the hook should be in C
++ It would be nice if the recorder was in a separate Lua state and a separate thread
++ High-resolution timers on other platforms

-## 5. Alternatives
+## 6. Alternatives

 See [the Lua Wiki](http://lua-users.org/wiki/ProfilingLuaCode) for a list of profiling alternatives.
 [luacov](http://luacov.luaforge.net/) provides coverage analysis.